Business Playbook

 Match the budget to the path

-A fixed-location vending budget usually spends more time on venue agreement, placement, service access, payment setup, and reliable restock.
+A fixed-location vending budget usually spends more time on venue agreement, placement, service access, customer payment setup, and reliable restock.
 An event budget usually spends more time on transport, staffing, table setup, signage, and booking materials.

 Do not copy a budget from a different business model unless you want their problems too.